COVID-19 pandemic in Maryland: Timeline

+↑ County of residency.
+Location of original infection may vary.; ↑ Includes only confirmed cases.
+Actual case numbers are probably higher.; 1 2 "–" denotes that no data is currently available for that county, not that the value is zero.; ↑ The City of Baltimore is considered the equal of a county for most purposes and is a county-equivalent.;

 Reopening stages

 On April 24, 2020, Governor Larry Hogan announced his "Maryland Strong: Roadmap to Recover" plan that illustrates three stages in re-opening the state.
 The plan uses federal guidelines, National Governors Association guidance, and AEI and Johns Hopkins reports.